AryanDhingraa/job-bot-/README.md

 ---

-> Made with way too many coffees, late nights, and some solid vibes 😎
+> Made with way too many coffees, late nights,some solid vibes and all by myself 😎

 Pages are majorly deveoped in app instead of src file for ease of use and better understanding of the project.